 Schwartz said the board did not feel as though the appropriation should have been able to be included on the Town Meeting Warning.
 GNAT-TV petitioned to have the article included on the warning.

 "Since the petition came in though the Secretary of State came out with opinions about what towns can appropriate for and what they can't," said Schwartz.
 "If you notice, now I know, they're all social services.
-They're all town facilities or specific social services that are set up."
-Another non-binding (advisory) article that generated a rather lengthy discussion centered around whether or not the town should retain ownership of the former Town Hall building located on 3 River Road.
+They're all town facilities or specific social services that are set up.

 The voters on hand had differing opinions about what to do with the building.
 While most felt that the town should keep it, there were some who felt that the town should not continue to maintain it.
 The cost of maintaining the building on an annual basis - a line item which had been included in the budget citizens had approved for the coming year - is $7,000.
 Ultimately voters approved the article, advising the Select Board to repair and maintain the building.